borg286/sevtech/README.md

 * Well Bucket - Creates water if next to a source block.
 Combine with liquid hopper to automate into a tank

-* Think big, plan ahead, don't get stuck in a small base in ages 1 and 2 since age 3 involves a lot of multi block machines that will require a lot of space.
+* Think big, plan ahead, don't get stuck in a small base in ages 1 and 2 since age 3 involves a lot of multiblock machines that will require a lot of space.

 * Save your iron, you will need a lot of it and it's not as common as in regular modded mc.